NautilusTrader

 Querying

-Through the Cache
+Through the cache

-• self.cache.orders_emulated_count(...): Returns the count of emulated orders.
+• self.cache.orders_emulated_count(...) returns the number of matching emulated orders.

 See the full API reference for additional details.